Mohammad-Faiz-Cloud-Engineer/Ultra-Pro-Diff-Checker/README.md

 - Smooth 60fps scrolling
 - Memory efficient (< 50MB)

-## Privacy
+## Privacy & Security

-All processing happens in your browser.
+All processing happens entirely in your browser.
 No data is sent to any server.
-Your text never leaves your machine.
+Your text never leaves your machine, ensuring complete privacy and security for sensitive comparisons.

 ## Known Limitations